kisimoff/Kwik/README.md

 ## What is this?
 ### This is a prototype of a distributed medical system for:
--Logging patient information on recived call
+* Logging patient information on recived call
--Finding a hospital based on patient postcode
+* Finding a hospital based on patient postcode
--Auto allocation of an ambulance depenging on it's avaliability -Updating patient data
+* Auto allocation of an ambulance depenging on it's avaliability
+* Updating patient data
--Querying existing patients
+* Querying existing patients

 **Live at:** https://vtwenty3.github.io/Kwik/